MariaDB vs Postgres

 It is mostly used the most uses the large-scale applications due to the complexity of systems.

-Comparison between MariaDB and Postgresql
+Comparison between MariaDB and PostgreSQL

 Read: MariaDB JSON Data Type